-It is very easy when you have suffered a form of loss to become overwhelmingly angry or resentful at the cruelness and unfairness of your canine partner retiring early.
-You may feel anger or frustration towards medical professionals, anger at the charity, or other relatives or friends, even anger at the dog.
+It is very easy when you have suffered a form of loss to become overwhelmingly angry or resentful at the cruelness and unfairness of death.
+You may feel anger or frustration towards medical professionals, anger at ourselves, or other relatives or friends, anger at the deceased or even towards religious deities.
 This anger is rarely rational, but it can be overwhelming and consuming and is often as a result of feeling powerless.